 Getting Serious?
 Vet Your Partner's Posts Before You Move In

-Moving in together is a bigger decision than a first date by an order of magnitude.
-You're merging finances, a lease, a front door, and years of your life.
-It's a strange quirk of modern relationships that we'll sign a tenancy with someone before we've ever read what they say to the wider world.
-This isn't about distrust — it's about knowing the whole person before the whole person has keys to your home.
+Moving in together is a bigger decision than a first date by an order of magnitude, and it's the point at which the stakes finally justify a proper look.
+This isn't about distrust.
+It's about knowing the whole person before the whole person has keys to your home.

 Why "serious" is exactly when to look